euinop/minimal-latex-container/README.md

-"# minimal-latex-container"
+# minimal-latex-container
-"### Container for building a minimal LaTeX distribution."
+### Container for building a minimal LaTeX-ready Linux distribution.